HRoger/angularpresstheme/README.md

 VII.
 Known bugs
 ================

-* When embeding youtube videon on posts causes full page reload
 * Cant go back from admin area to preview page/posts
 * Reactor menu dont disappear when set visibility to private or state to pending or draft
 * Bug Alo Newsletter confirmation page